-Faulty Charging System on Your Toro Mower
+15. Faulty Charging System on Your Toro Mower

 FIX: Have your local Toro dealership check your charging system to isolate the problem.
 If you don’t have experience with charging systems, you will most likely just be replacing electrical items until you find one that works.

-Incorrect Toro Operating Procedure
+16. Incorrect Toro Starting Procedure